Resources for Transfer Students

 Being a transfer student brings a whole host of challenges as you continue to navigate your college experience.
-Listed below are some resources that are available to students throughout the year, that are applicable to the transfer experience:
+Listed below are some resources that are available to students throughout the year, which are applicable to the transfer experience:

 TILT's Learning Programs are designed to enhance the educational experience of students at Colorado State University by enhancing academic skills, supporting work in courses, providing preparation for life after graduation, and offering enrichments that go beyond the classroom.
-These programs include tutorial programs, academic skills workshops and coaching, online study skills resources, academic enrichment programs, private study areas and more!

 The Career Center offers many services to assist you in achieving your career goals, including: Individual Career Counseling appointments, Personality and Career Assessments, Career and Major Exploration tools, Resume / Cover Letter / Personal Statement development, Interviewing Skill development and Practice Interviews, Job and Internship Search Strategies, Job and Internship postings on CareerRAM, Career Interviews, and multiple Career Fairs every year!

 Services offered by Off Campus Student Life: